Surajst77/myapp/README.md

 i have used JSONPlaceholder api tester to work with this project.
-In this project when i click on particular title of the post or apiit takes me to the body of that api or title
+In this project when i click on particular title of the post or api, it takes me to the body of that api or title